yorgomoubayed/active_learning_cell_free/README.md

 # Whole lysate most informative points

-The aim of this folder is to extract the most informative 102 (or 20) points that enabled the prediction of the full 1017 points dataset **(Supplementary Figure 2)**.
+This folder containts scripts to extract the most informative 102 (or 20) points that enabled the prediction of the full 1017 points dataset **(Supplementary Figure 2)**.
 Functions are similar to the ones that do the same thing in "multiple_extract" analysis.
 The difference is the wrapping around the input concentrations to test, or data to compare to.

 # Requirements